Sometimes problems can arise from a misunderstanding which can easily be clarified by talking to the right person.

 Making a formal complaint about the Local Authority about children's services (education and/or social care)

 Local authorities have procedures to deal with complaints from children and young people, or from people complaining on their behalf, such as parents and guardians.
+You may find information on making a complaint about services you have received helpful.

 Complaints about children's services normally need to be made within 12 months, but the local authority can consider complaints made later than this.
 If it decides not to deal with the complaint, it should tell you why.